Wind farm: Radio reception interference

-There are also reports of negative effects on radio and television reception in wind farm communities.
+There are reports of negative effects on radio and television reception in wind farm communities.
 Potential solutions include predictive interference modelling as a component of site selection.

-Impact on agriculture
+Effects on agriculture

 A 2010 study found that in the immediate vicinity of wind farms, the climate is cooler during the day and slightly warmer during the night than the surrounding areas due to the turbulence generated by the blades.

 In another study, an analysis carried out on corn and soybean crops in the central areas of the United States noted that the microclimate generated by wind turbines improves crops as it prevents the late spring and early autumn frosts, and also reduces the action of pathogenic fungi that grow on the leaves.
 Even at the height of summer heat, the lowering of 2.5–3 degrees above the crops due to turbulence caused by the blades can make a difference for the cultivation of corn.

+Effects on marine life

+A December 2025 study conducted by Dalian Ocean University in China and Murdoch University in Australia indicates that marine life thrived and appears to have had a significant increase in benefits associated with an offshore wind farm in the northern Yellow Sea in China.